[Sir Edward Leigh in the Chair]

 In short, society lotteries provide invaluable funding for charities and good causes, particularly for small and local charities and good causes.
 Charitable need outstrips supply.
 Data from the People’s Postcode lottery shows an increasing gap between the funding applications received and the funds available to the three grant-giving society lotteries managed by them.

 For some time there have been calls for changes and reform in the law.
 Society lotteries have been incredibly successful, but there is scope for them to do even more.
 My hon.
 Friend the Member for North West Norfolk outlined the limits on society lotteries, so I will not go into those in detail again.
 Needless to say, there is scope and a need to increase the limits and caps in order for society lotteries to fulfil their full potential.
 The reforms being sought, as he mentioned and which I fully support, are modest.
-The sector is not calling for caps to be removed completely, but simply that the draw and turnover limits are increased and jackpot prizes increased to £1 million.
+The sector is calling not for caps to be removed completely, but simply for the draw and turnover limits to be increased and jackpot prizes increased to £1 million.
 In the case of the minimum charity contribution, there are calls for the rules to be changed so that it is aggregated over an extended period for newly created lotteries, recognising the additional start-up costs in the early years.

-By reforming in such a way, as hon.
+Reforming in such a way, as hon.
 Members have mentioned, it would enable a strong national lottery as well as a strong society lottery sector.
 They can both work together, maintaining their unique positons and their very different characteristics.
 My hon.
 Friend made the point, which I fully support, that they are different.
 There are different motivations for engaging with the national lottery and with a society lottery.
 The national lottery is about winning big, life-changing sums of money.
 Society lotteries are about contributing to good causes, with a small benefit of perhaps winning some money along the way.

 As other hon.
 Members have mentioned, reform has been discussed for some time.
 Indeed, it was in 2012 that the Department for Culture, Media and Sport first announced that it intended to review society lotteries.
 Five years on, following a Select Committee inquiry, a review by the Gambling Commission and two general elections, we are still having the same discussion about when reform is likely.
 I raised the matter in departmental questions in the House last month, and I urge the Minister to come forward with plans to reform the law as hon.
 Members have outlined.
 I should specifically like to know what plans her Department has to reform society lottery law, and what timetable is being considered for implementation of reforms.